 - 35 EUR Safe Destination Voucher to Spend in the Azores

 As a reward for arriving with a negative test and making a safety registration online, the government of the Azores is offering the Azores Safe Destination Voucher to all visitors, in the amount of 35 €.
 You receive the voucher via email once your registration is confirmed.
 The voucher is valid for 20 days counting from its issuing date and you can use it on many services and products (including car rental agencies, restaurants and travel agencies).
 Get your Azores voucher here.

 Unfortunately, public transport will not allow you to visit the entire island, because there are few bus routes, and the ones that exist make few journeys per day.
 Only the main villages are connected and often the schedule is reduced to one or two trips in the morning and another one or two in the afternoon.
-We did use the bus to travel from Santa Cruz Das Flores to Fajã Grande, but had to leave with the only bus in the morning.
-To travel back from Fajã Grande there were more trips (because kids come to school in Santa Cruz).

 OUR PICK: We rented our car with Autatlantis and recommend the experience.